stianSjoli/simple-server-GA/README.md

 openssf scan is included to analysis best practices.
 More about what the analysis focuses on, can be found here [OpenSSF scorecard](https://securityscorecards.dev/#the-checks).

 ## DAST
-Dastardly from burp is added to the workflow [Dastardly](https://portswigger.net/burp/dastardly).
+Owasp zap is added to the workflow.